teddywilson/fv.com/README.md

 Under the hood `yarn dev` invokes `bash ./sync.sh` and `gatsby develop`.
 The former downloads the latest version of the Google calendar as a local CSV; the latter starts the React app.

-## TODO
-* Style the app.
-* Purchase a domain and setup CNAME with Github pages.
-* Set up daily deploy with cron/actions/Github pages so calendar is always in sync.